encodedcoderIIT/brain-tumor-segmentation/Dataset/README.md

 # BraTS Dataset

-## Brain Tumor Segmentation Using Deep Learning##
 This project focuses on developing a deep learning model for the segmentation of brain tumors, using the BraTS dataset.

 ## Dataset Description
 The BraTS (Brain Tumor Segmentation) dataset is a comprehensive collection of multi-parametric MRI scans, including T1, T1Gd, T2, and FLAIR sequences.
 It provides manually annotated segmentations of tumor sub-regions, facilitating the development and evaluation of segmentation algorithms.
-The 2024 BraTS challenge introduces new sub-challenges, such as post-treatment glioma segmentation and BraTS-Africa, aiming to improve the generalizability of models across diverse populations and imaging protocols.
+The 2024 BraTS challenge introduces new sub-challenges, such as post-treatment glioma segmentation.

 For more detailed information and access to the dataset, please refer to the BraTS 2024 Data Access Page https://www.synapse.org/Synapse:syn53708249/wiki/627759.